brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 As a good just created test, it will fail!
 It will say that it could not query the  about field on the response.

-## Making test pass - Improve schema and resolver
+## Making test pass - Improving the schema and the resolver

 So let's add it to the THREAD query: